-In December 2016, NAMI held its first-ever Green Light Gala as a new fundraising event.
+In December 2016, NAMI held its first-ever biennial Green Light Gala as a new fundraising event.
 The Gala was the first-ever such event in the region to support and raise awareness for mental health, to challenge the stigma surrounding mental illness and to promote the idea that there is a path to recovery.
 With over 250 attendees, the Gala was an evening event at the Heinz History Center that included dinner, music, and a live auction of a painting titled "Hope" donated by a local Pittsburgh artist.

-The Green Light Gala revenue totaled \$141,010 and direct expenses totaled \$46,595, for a net profit of \$94,415.
+The 2016 Green Light Gala revenue totaled \$141,010 and direct expenses totaled \$46,595, for a net profit of \$94,415.
 Direct expenses include use of facilities, food/refreshments, and entertainment.
+The 2018 Green Light Gala is scheduled for December 6, 2018.